of the Professional Photographers of Los Angeles County

 2. Three entries must score an 80 or above in three different categories for the year excluding Critique-Only.

-3. At the end of the year, the photographer with the highest average score of his/her best three scores in three different categories will become the Overall Photographer of the Year.
-If there is a tie between two or more photographers in a category, the DPC Director will select three judges and they will decide the winner.
+3. To determine Photographer of the Year, the DPC Director will take the highest merit score from three different categories and then add them together.
+The highest sum score will win Photographer of the Year.
+If there is a tie between two or more photographers, the DPC Director will select a qualified judge outside of PPLAC who will decide the winner.

 PPLAC Annual Judge’s Choice Award